 - Specific funding that's just for care leavers

 - Additional funding available (such as bursaries and grants)

 - Support for those with discretionary leave to remain

 - Financial advice

-- guaranteed year-round accommodation
+- a guarantee of year-round accommodation options;

 We work with the Unite Foundation, who offer scholarships including 52-weeks of funded student accommodation to successful applicants.
 The deadline to submit a Unite Foundation scholarship application is typically set for early summer, please contact the named contact for further details or visit: www.unitefoundation.co.uk/.